Dynamical Landscape and Multistability of a Climate Model: Results

 \subsubsection{Relaxation Modes}

-Finally, we study the two subdominant eigenvectors of the finite-state Markov chain approximation of the projection of the transfer operator in the $([\langle T_S\rangle],\Delta T_{EP})$ plane for the case $\sigma =12 \%$, see Fig.~\ref{fig:ocdiff_0_sub}a)-b). {As for setup A, the Markov chain model features positive metric entropy and positive entropy production.
-We get a broad agreement with what shown for setup A also} in terms of interpretation of the meaning of the eigenvectors, but we have in this case a much clearer separation of scale between the two corresponding eigenvalue.
-The first subdominant eigenvector has a much longer life-time of approximately 290 years (panel a), which matches the life time of the SB state.
-Because of such a long time scale, and of the fact that the actual time it takes the system to cross over the M state is small compared to the permanence in either the SB or M state, we lose any feature of the transition path, as opposed to what found for setup A. The eigenvector shown in panel b) has a life-time of about 10 years and portrays the low-frequency variability in the W state, which can lead to occasional transitions towards the SB state, {compare the $W\rightarrow SB$ transition path in Fig.~\ref{fig:ocdiff_0_phsp}b).} We find no signature of the presence of the C state, whose life time is much smaller than 10 years for this level of noise.
-These eigenvectors further clarify that for this level of noise the $C$ state is almost entirely washed out.
+Finally, we study the two subdominant eigenvectors of the finite-state Markov chain approximation of the projection of the transfer operator in the $([\langle T_S\rangle],\Delta T_{EP})$ plane for the case $\sigma =12 \%$, see Fig.~\ref{fig:ocdiff_0_sub}.
+As in setup A, the Markov chain model features positive metric entropy and positive entropy production.
+We get a broad agreement with the results of setup A also in terms of interpretation of the meaning of the eigenvectors, but a more clear separation of scales between the two corresponding eigenvalues is evident in this case.
+In Fig.~\ref{fig:ocdiff_0_sub}(a) the first subdominant eigenvector has a much longer life-time of approximately 290 years, which matches the life time of the SB state.
+Because of such a long time scale, and of the fact that the transition time is very short compared to the residence time, we lose any feature of the transition path, as opposed to setup A. The eigenvector shown in Fig.~\ref{fig:ocdiff_0_sub}(b) has a life-time of about 10 years and portrays the low-frequency variability in the W basin of attraction, which can lead to occasional transitions towards the SB state; compare the $\rm W\rightarrow SB$ transition path in Fig.~\ref{fig:ocdiff_0_phsp}(b).
+We find no signature of the presence of the C state, whose life time is much smaller than 10 years for this level of noise.
+These eigenvectors further clarify that for this level of noise the C state is almost entirely washed out.